markgbeckett/zx81/husband_forth/README.md

 I have put "executing" in quotes because this is not completely correct.
 The Z80 is instructed to run a row of the mirror of the display buffer (in the upper 32K of the ZX81 memory space) with a `jp` instruction.
 However, the Z80 never receives the character codes that are stored in the display: they are characters not instructions, so would be meaningless.
 Instead the Z80 receives `nop` instructions and the character codes are intercepted by other ZX81 hardware and turned into a display signal.

-The ZX81 replaces the instruction on the database by `nop` when the Z80 tries to retrieve an instruction from an address in upper memory (address bit 15 is high) for which bit 6 of the byte at the address is low.
+On the ZX81, when the Z80 tries to retrieve an instruction from an address in upper memory (address bit 15 is high) for which bit 6 of the byte at the byte at the address is low, the bytes is replaced by `nop`.
 The requirement on bit 6 being low is significant, as I will explain shortly.
 First, note that the ZX81's character set contains 64 characters with codes in the range of 0 to 63 (all of which have bit 6 low) plus inverted versions of these characters, between 128 and 191 (again, all of which have bit 6 low).

 While the Z80 receives a `nop` instruction, the actual byte read from memory is visible on part of the databuse to a character latch, which interprets it as a pixel pattern (a row of a character) to be displayed.
 This is done by creating an address, combined the contents of the lower seven bits of the I register, with the lower six bits of the byte read, and augmenting to a three-bit counter to produce a 15-bit address, as follows: